cyrpaut/wps-2019-snap/README.md

 * For personal use convenience, PDFs do not get automatically associated with WPS when installing WPS from this snap.
 It is on purpose, as I do not like the PDF reader so much.
 For me it is missing the very important "Save as" function which is important when reading a temporary PDF from the web.
 It is not a bug but was done intentionnally.
 I can easily revert that change if users don't like it.
 * The opening page is not translated into local language.
 There is no available translation for this front page.
 * Accessing the WPS official website from the application results in a blank page.
 It is normal, internet plug is disables for privacy ^_^
+* This package does not allow to open file from temporary folder in memory.
+I may try to fix that.